Paul-Haimerl/PAGFL/README.md

 planned to include

 - Global coefficients
 - Un-penalized individual coefficients
 - Inference methods

+You are not a R-user?
+Worry not - An equivalent Python library is in the works.

 Please feel free to reach out if you have any further suggestions.